dgiunchi/Real-Time-Immersive-Speech-Programming/README.md

 ![Illustrations of DreamcodeVR concept](DCVR.png)

-Ubiq-Genie is a framework that enables you to build server-assisted collaborative mixed reality applications with Unity using the [Ubiq](https://ubiq.online) framework.
+Dreamcode VR is based on Ubiq and Ubiq Genie.
+Ubiq is a framework developed by UCL for social VR experiments, and Ubiq-Genie is a framework that enables you to build server-assisted collaborative mixed reality applications with Unity using the [Ubiq](https://ubiq.online) framework.

 ## Features